declanmillar/x-tt-generator/README.md

 # Z' ttbar Generator

-*NOTE: Currently undergoing refactoring and cleanup.*
+*NOTE: Currently undergoing refactoring and cleanup.
+Not guaranteed to be in a working state.*

 A custom Monte Carlo (MC) program using matrix element calculations based on helicity amplitudes that use [HELAS](https://inspirehep.net/record/336604?ln=en) subroutines.
 The Standard Model (SM)